bobsawey/clstrfck/docs/mining-prep.md

 •Entity/Topic engines

 All components are hidden behind tiny interfaces so you can swap them later without touching the graph/query surface.

----

-If you want, I can also drop in minimal Python stubs for each step (typer CLIs + IO helpers) so Codex can expand them into fully working scripts.